napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

 Granted, this is a work in progress.

 ## How do you create or delete a point or shape layer?
+For example, these events are emitted when the user interacts with the layer list:
     Viewer.layers.events.inserted
     Viewer.layers.events.removed
     Viewer.layers.events.moved